Eston

+Demographics

+The local authority ward covering the area (as well as Lackenby, Lazenby and Wilton) had a population of 7,005 at the 2011 census.

 History

+The name Eston derives from the Old English ēasttūn meaning 'east settlement'.

 The land around Eston has been occupied since 2400 BC.
-The 1850 discovery of ironstone in Eston Hills by industrialists from Middlesbrough (most notably Henry Bolckow and John Vaughan) saw Eston develop from a small farming settlement in 1850 to a thriving mining town.
+The 1850 discovery of ironstone in Eston Hills by industrialist John Vaughan and mining engineer John Marley saw Eston develop from a small farming settlement in 1850 to a thriving mining town.
 Miners' cottages, although altered, can still be seen in parts of Eston.
 The mining history of Eston was the subject of A Century in Stone, which describes how the mines were responsible for making Teesside the iron and steel capital of the world.
-The film, by Craig Hornby of Pancrack Pictures, sold out in local cinemas and across Australia.